 Monthly Support Groups

 Buddy’s Place offers an 8-week support group each spring and fall.
 While children and teens engage in goal-oriented activities that are age-appropriate, parents and caregivers participate in a group focused on understanding children’s grief and how to better help the children work through it.
-The Fall 2019 session will be held September 17 - November 5 in Western Springs.
-Click here for details and to complete registration.
+The Spring 2020 session has been delayed, per public health guidance to reduce group activities and increase social distancing.

 Pillars Community Health clinical staff are also available to provide individual and family counseling for people of all ages who are grieving a death.